Automated external defibrillators: Do you need an AED?

-If you've ever watched medical shows on television, you've probably seen people on the brink of death shocked back to life by a doctor who yells "clear," then delivers one or more jolts of electricity to the chest.
+If you've ever watched a TV medical show, you've probably seen someone on the brink of death shocked back to life by a doctor who yells "clear" just before delivering a jolt of electricity to the chest.

 When would you need to use an AED?

 During cardiac arrest, your brain and other vital organs quickly become starved of blood and the life-sustaining oxygen and nutrients it carries.
 If you survive, you may have permanent damage to your brain and other organs.
-The sooner your heart's rhythm is restored the better, since each minute is critical to determining your chance of survival and how much damage you might have.
+The sooner your heart's rhythm is restored the better.

 Putting AEDs where you need them most